 We always appreciate it when clinicians tell us about unique ways they’ve found to use our innovative medical equipment.
 Since introducing the Rifton Activity Chair in March 2010 we’ve had a steady stream of compliments and feedback from therapists telling why they like the chair.
-Here’s a short presentation we made from a list sent to us by Judi Rogers OTR/L of Los Angeles Unified School District.
-A transcript of the slides is also provided below.
+Here’s a short list sent to us by Judi Rogers OTR/L of Los Angeles Unified School District.

 Clinicians in Feeding Clinics are telling us that it is the chair of choice for use in their clinics and for parents to use at home to teach children who cannot easily swallow.
 “Children are making faster progress in therapy because we are not constantly battling the problems with positioning.
 I don’t know what I ever did without it!”
 Elizabeth P. Clawson, MS, Ph.D., LCP, HSPP

 Parents love the quick and intuitive adjustments they can easily make with the Rifton Activity Chair.
 One parent told us she sits her child in chair to cut his hair, brush his teeth, and sit him up at the table with his family for meals.